 OCs are already available OTC in many nations throughout the world and research shows that women can self-screen to determine if an OTC pill is a safe choice for them.
 Leading health organizations such as the American College of Obstetrics and Gynecologists, the American Academy of Family Physicians, and the American Public Health Association, among others, have endorsed the effort to move an OC OTC.

-RHTP believes that if and when the US Food and Drug Administration approves a birth control pill for sale OTC, such a pill should be affordable and covered by health insurance.
+If and when the US Food and Drug Administration approves a birth control pill for sale OTC, such a pill should be affordable and covered by health insurance.
 Under the Affordable Care Act and many components of the Medicaid program, prescribed contraceptive methods must be covered without cost-sharing, such as co-pays or deductibles.
-RHTP is working to ensure that this benefit is not lost once a pill becomes available for purchase without a prescription.
+RHTP worked to ensure that this benefit is not lost once a pill becomes available for purchase without a prescription.

 Additionally, young people often face insurmountable barriers to healthcare – privacy concerns, lack of transportation, and the need to miss school to visit a provider, to name a few.
 Therefore, in order to provide meaningful access for everyone, an OTC pill should be available without an arbitrary and medically-unnecessary age restriction, which would impede access not only for minors but also for adults who might not possess identification (such as immigrants, low-income women, and people with disabilities).